zoruz/CodeIgniter4/user_guide_src/source/cli/cli_library.rst

 **showProgress()**

-If you have a long-running task that you would like to keep the user updated with the progress, you can use the ``showProgress()`` method which displays something like the following:
+If you have a long-running task that you would like to keep the user updated with the latest, you can use the ``showProgress()`` method which displays something like the following:

 .. code-block:: none